 When the meat is soft, turn the grinded paste in the pot and mix with a spoon.

-Allow to cook for 7 minutes before turning off the heat and serving with your prepared Masa/Waina or swallow of choice.
+When the time is up, set down from heat and allow to cool down before serving with your prepared Masa/Waina or swallow of choice.